NALTP/Rules/README.md

           - (aa) Any dropped player will be eligible to be called up to Majors by a team other than the one dropping them for the remainder of the open add/drop period.
           - (bb) Dropped players who are not called up will be entered into the Minors add/drop pool after confirmation of interest so long as they do not possess DEP status.
             - (I) Players who decline to drop will remain eligible for loans, but not call-ups, for the remainder of the season.
-          - (cc) Players dropped from Majors during the second, third or fourth add/drop period will not be eligible for Novice free agency if they have played any minutes in Majors that season.
+          - (cc) Players dropped from Majors during the second add/drop period will not be eligible for Novice free agency if they have played any minutes in Majors that season.
         - (3) Called up players:
           - (aa) Called up players may decline a call-up.
 In doing so they automatically decline any future call-ups or loans for the remainder of the season.
             - (I) If a player believes they were called up maliciously for any reason, they may appeal to the CRC to regain call-up and loan eligibility.